koaning/kadro/readme.md

 # kadro.py

 ### Kadro is still in some development.
-A few methods are still missing.
+It only supports python 3.

 > Kadro means frame in esperanto.